The latest round of Growing Places Fund is now closed.

 Subject to future expected repayments being made in 2019/20 and 2020/21, the total amount of Growing Places Fund currently available for reinvestment is £20.724m, of which £15.595m will be available in 2020/21 and a further £5.129m in 2021/22.

-An open call of projects has now been issued for projects to bid for between £250,000 and £3.5m, with projects being required to meet the GPF eligibility criteria.
-Projects will be prioritised based on the assessment criteria for the available funding.
+An open call of projects was issued for projects to bid for between £250,000 and £3.5m, with projects being required to meet the GPF eligibility criteria.
+Projects are prioritised based on the assessment criteria for the available funding.

 Types of project being sought Show